lunarised/lainways_cpp/README.md

 ## To Do
-* Implement Tile Map
-* Implement Player Character
+* Fix AI
+* Fix Projectile collision
+* Fix NPC Collision
+* Fix Random Crash
-* Implement
+* Game Over Screen

 ## Future To-Do
 * Rewrite in GNU C++ or C
-* Add Functionality
 * Implement in [Reimi](https://git.lain.church/tA/reimi "Reimi Roguelike Engine")
+* Replace all linked lists with std vectors

-## Currently Implemented
+## Known Bugs
-* Start Screen
-* Random Corp Generator
-* Random seed Generator for String Seed Input
+* NPC's do not collide with eachother correctly
+* NPC's are not damaged by projectiles
+* Has crashed occasionally on new map generation.
+May have stopped
+* NPC's may not draw mid state
+* No GameOver  screen

 =======
-* Implemented Basic Tiles
-* Implemented Tile Sets
-* Implemented Double Buffering
+## Controls
-* Icons
+* WASD -> Movement
+* Space -> Shoot Projectile